How many students are accepted into the program each year?

 What do you look for in an applicant?

-The typical successful applicant has an undergraduate GPA of 3.4 to 4.0, at least a year of clinical nursing experience (required prior to beginning clinical experiences in year 2 of program), positive academic and/or employment references, and knowledge and passion about the practice of midwifery.
+The typical successful applicant has an undergraduate GPA of 3.4 to 4.0, positive academic and/or employment references, and knowledge and passion about the practice of midwifery.
 Labor and delivery experience is a benefit but not required; some applicants have completed doula, breastfeeding support or similar labor and birth support programs.
 The Admissions Committee will also look for evidence of leadership potential.
 Each applicant is evaluated individually based on all the admission criteria and information submitted.

 How many applications do you receive each year?

-Each year we receive approximately 15-30 applications for the 10-12 available positions.
+Each year we receive approximately 20-35 applications for the 10-12 available Twin Cities cohort positions.
 Some applicants may apply more than once before gaining acceptance into the nurse-midwifery program.

 When will I know if I am offered an interview?